basarat/algorithms/src/repeatedItem/README.md

-# Find the repeated item in an array
+# Find the repeated item in an array using TypeScript
 > Say you have an array that has at least one item repeated.
 How would you find the repeated item.
 This is a question commonly presented to beginner developers.
 Here we discuss the elegant solution to this problem.

 ```js